BoBch27/firevault_go/README.md

 		- data: A `pointer` of a `struct` with populated fields which will be validated.
 		- options *(optional)*: An instance of `Options` with the following properties having an effect.
-			- SkipValidation: A `bool` which when `true`, means all validation tags will be ingored (the `name` and `omitempty` tags will be acknowledged).
+			- SkipValidation: A `bool` which when `true`, means all validation tags will be ingored (the `name` and `omitempty` rules will be acknowledged).
 Default is `false`.
-			- AllowEmptyFields: An optional `string` `slice`, which is used to specify which fields can ignore the `omitempty` and `omitempty_validate` tags.
+			- AllowEmptyFields: An optional `string` `slice`, which is used to specify which fields can ignore the `omitempty` and `omitempty_validate` rules.
 This can be useful when a field must be set to its zero value only on certain method calls.
-If left empty, all fields will honour the two tags.
+If left empty, all fields will honour the two rules.
 	- *Returns*:
 		- error: An `error` in case something goes wrong during validation.
 	- ***Important***:
-		- If neither `omitempty`, nor `omitempty_validate` tags have been used, non-specified field values in the passed in data will be set to Go's default values.
+		- If neither `omitempty`, nor `omitempty_validate` rules have been used, non-specified field values in the passed in data will be set to Go's default values.
 ```go
 user := User{
 	Email: "HELLO@BOBBYDONEV.COM",